The Eiffel Tower Will Look Different This Month — Here's Why

-Starting June 10, the colors of Paris' iconic Eiffel Tower may look a little different.
-You can thank (or blame) the French telecommunications company, Orange, a sponsor of this year's European soccer tournament.
+Starting 10th June, the colours of Paris' iconic Eiffel Tower may look a little different.
+You can thank (or blame) the French telecommunications company, Orange, a sponsor of this year's European football tournament.
 Orange is giving the power to the people to control the look of the French landmark.

 Can you imagine seeing your tweet up in lights on one of the most iconic landmarks in the world?
 Fans better get thinking.